thecooldrop/lambda-lab/README.md

 ## Infrastructure of TODO application

 The TODO list application will need to store the list of tasks somewhere so that we can retrieve it later.
-This means that we are going to be needing a persistence solution for storing and retrieving this data.
-We are going to be using a simple file in an S3 bucket for this purpose.

-Secondly we are going to need somewhere to execute our code.
-This is where Lambda functions come into play.
+Compute resources are going to be necessary to exeucte the code.
+Lastly we will need to configure access to our application so that it can be consumed by us or our users.

 ### Infrastructure overview